By Richard Esplin, Head of Product at Dock Labs

 The Way We Have Always Done I.T.

+Over time, IAM systems become more complicated as schemas are updated and the number of authorization policies grows.
 As a single point of failure, administrators are cautious about making changes to the centralized IAM directory to adapt to new use cases.
 This lack of flexibility incentivizes the creation of silos that undermine governance policies.

 And Then Systems Propagate